 Concert: These ukuleles are slightly larger than sopranos, about 23 inches long.
 This marginally larger size makes them louder (and hence more suitable for concerts) and easier to play while still retaining the traditional ukulele sound.
 These ukes are often tuned like soprano models (regular C and D).

-Tenor: At approximately 26 inches long, tenor ukes are the second largest variety.
+Tenor: At approximately 26 inches long, tenor ukes are the third-largest variety.
 Although they're usually tuned to regular C, like soprano and concert ukes, these have a slightly deeper tone.
 That means they don't retain that really typical ukulele sound.
-That said, they do still sound recognizable as ukuleles and are popular among professional players as their larger frets make them less fiddly to play.
+That said, they do still sound recognizable as ukuleles and are popular with professional players because their larger frets make them less fiddly to play.

-Ukuleles are either made from solid wood or wood laminate (plywood) with wood veneer to give it a solid wood appearance.
+Most ukuleles are made from either solid wood or wood laminate with wood veneer, which gives it a solid wood appearance.
 Solid wood ukuleles give you an undeniably better sound, but they're also significantly more expensive.
-That said, unless you've got money to burn, a laminate uke will suffice for your average beginner or intermediate player, or anyone who just wants to play the ukulele for fun at home or with friends.
+That said, unless you've got money to burn, a laminate uke will suffice for the average beginner or intermediate player or anyone who just wants to play the ukulele for fun at home or with friends.

-“Tonewood” is a term used to describe a wood used to make ukuleles (or other musical instruments).
-The type of wood used to make the uke affects its tone.
+“Tonewood” is the term used to describe the wood used to make ukuleles (or other musical instruments).
+The type of wood used to make a uke affects its tone.